JacksonBurns/fastprop/paper/paper.md

  - ~1.1k points
  - First described in 2004 [@esol] and has since become a critically important benchmark for QSPR/molecular proeprty prediction studies; includes molecular structure for some simple organic molecules are their corresponding experimentally measured free energy of solvation.
  - Reference against the CMPNN paper [@cmpnn], but speficially the amended results shown on their GitHub page: https://github.com/SY575/CMPNN/blob/b647df22ec8fde81785c5a86138ac1efd9ccf9c1/README.md and TODO: run both Chemprop and CMPNN on this dataset again with repeitions (and withold data, unlike in the CMPNN study)
- - `fastprop` achieves RMSE of 0.566 kcal/mol on an 80/10/10 random split, on a different split the CMPNN and Chemprop get 0.547 and 0.665, respectively.
+ - `fastprop` achieves RMSE of 0.566 kcal/mol on an 80/10/10 random split, on a different split (5-fold CV w/o holdout) the CMPNN and Chemprop get 0.547 and 0.665, respectively.
 <!-- [01/16/2024 11:55:48 AM fastprop.fastprop_core] INFO: Displaying validation results:
                           count      mean       std       min       25%       50%       75%       max
 validation_mse_loss         2.0  0.072686  0.000135  0.072591  0.072639  0.072686  0.072734  0.072781